98989898/PokeApi2/README.md

     python Pokemon/manage.py runserver
     ```

-- If your development server is at localhost then you can acces the api by using:
+- If your development server is at localhost then you can access the api by using:

 http://127.0.0.1:8000/charmander/